ALLIES TRAP GERMAN ARMY IN FALAISE POCKET

 Falaise, Northern France August 18, 1944

 Two and a half months had passed since the initial landings of U.S., British, and Canadian forces in Northern France (Operation Overlord).
 On the British flank the Canadian First Army, Second Division, II Corps entered Falaise on August 16, 1944 (see map below) and engaged the Germans in bitter street fighting.
 The next day II Corps completed the capture of the town.
-The 20‑mile-long corridor through which units of the retreating German Seventh Army and Fifth Panzer Army could escape the Allies’ encirclement was squeezed to a minimum.
+The 20‑mile/32‑km-long corridor through which units of the retreating German Seventh Army and Fifth Panzer Army could escape the Allies’ encirclement was squeezed to a minimum.
 On this date, August 18, 1944, between Falaise on the northeastern edge of the corridor and Argentan, the town that anchored the southeastern edge, II Corps’ Canadians and Poles and advance guards of Lt.
-Gen. George Patton’s newly activated (since August 1) U.S. Third Army, VI Corps, moved to close the so-called Falaise Gap.
+Gen. George Patton’s newly activated (since August 1) U.S. Third Army, VI Corps moved to close the so-called Falaise Gap.

 One hundred fifty thousand worn-down German soldiers in roughly 21 diminished formations ran the Allies’ gauntlet to escape annihilation in Normandy.
-Thirty thousand, perhaps as many as fifty thousand, broke through the 10‑mile-wide Falaise Gap to form a new German line in front of the Allied advance.
+Thirty thousand, perhaps as many as fifty thousand, broke through the 10‑mile/16‑km wide Falaise Gap to form a new German line in front of the Allied advance.
 But the gauntlet to relative safety had been a bloody meat grinder, the Allies relying chiefly on relentless artillery (as many as 3,000 pieces) and airpower (1,500–3,000 sorties per day) to blast the fugitive enemy and their equipment to smithereens so as to avoid, according to one explanation, the calamity of commingling Canadian and U.S. ground forces accidentally firing at each other.
-Thus, German dead and wounded numbered at least 30,000, and 350 tanks and armored vehicles and nearly 1,000 artillery pieces of every type were lost.
+Thus, German dead and wounded numbered at least 30,000; furthermore, 350 tanks and armored vehicles and nearly 1,000 artillery pieces of every type were lost.
 Fifty thousand shell-shocked and exhausted fugitives were taken captive.
 Remarkably, a further 240,000 men and 25,000 vehicles crossed to the north bank of the River Seine between August 19 and 31, fleeing eastwards toward Germany and the Rhine.

 Called to Berlin to explain himself to Adolf Hitler, Commander-in-Chief in the West Field Marshal Guenther von Kluge—his career laden with successes but marred by his involvement in the July 20 attempt on Hitler’s life—committed suicide en route.
 Kluge had been relieved of his command on August 17 by Hitler and temporarily replaced with the politically reliable Field Marshal Walter Model.
-Model himself was a suicide eight months later (April 21, 1945) after having been publicly denounced as a traitor to the Reich the day before for dissolving his command, Army Group B, which was trapped by two American armies in the Ruhr, Germany’s industrial heartland.
+Model himself was a suicide 8 months later (April 21, 1945) after having been publicly denounced as a traitor to the Reich the day before for dissolving his command, Army Group B, which was trapped by two American armies in the Ruhr, Germany’s industrial heartland.

 By the end of August 1944 the Falaise Pocket had been cleansed of the enemy.
 In the Battle of Normandy (June 6, 1944, to August 31, 1944) the Germans had suffered upwards of 530,000 casualties, including 210,000 prisoners of war and the loss of over 2,100 precious aircraft and between 1,500 and 2,400 tanks and self-propelled guns.
 Allied casualties were less than half that and their equipment losses were more easily replaced.
 French civilian casualties during the pre-invasion softening up and the Normandy invasion numbered between 25,000 and 39,000.
 The Allies’ chase now shifted into overdrive.
 The Germans abandoned the French capital, Paris, without a fight.
-On August 25 a mixed U.S.-French force landed in the south of France (Operation Dragoon), opening a second invasion front in the Rhône River valley.
+On August 25 a mixed U.S.-French force landed in the south of France (Operation Dragoon), opening a second invasion front, this in the Rhône River valley.
 For his part Patton advanced into Lorraine in Eastern France while Gen. Bernard Law Montgomery took the Belgian capital, Brussels, and the massive inland port of Antwerp.
-When on September 1 Allied Supreme Commander Gen. Dwight D. Eisenhower, newly moved to France, assumed command of the invasion ground forces hitherto under Montgomery’s command, it appeared that victory in Europe would be won before year’s end.
+When on September 1 Allied Supreme Commander Gen. Dwight D. Eisenhower, newly taking up residence in France, assumed command of the invasion ground forces hitherto under Montgomery’s command, it appeared that victory in Europe would be won before year’s end.

 The Falaise Pocket, Cauldron of Death